zapier/zapier-platform/docs/cli.md

 ## register

-> Register a new integration in your account.
+> Register a new integration in your account, or update the existing one if a `.zapierapprc` file is found.

 **Usage**: `zapier register [TITLE]`

-After running this, you can run `zapier push` to build and upload your integration for use in the Zapier editor.
+This command creates an new integration and links it in the `./.zapierapprc` file.
+If `.zapierapprc` already exists, it will ask you if you want to update the currently-linked integration, as opposed to creating a new one.

-This will change the  `./.zapierapprc` (which identifies this directory as holding code for a specific integration).
+After registering a new integration, you can run `zapier push` to build and upload your integration for use in the Zapier editor.
+This will change `.zapierapprc`, which identifies this directory as holding code for a specific integration.

 **Arguments**
 * `title` | Your integrations's public title.
 Asked interactively if not present.